Organizations Of Interest

 Experience the NC Zoo in a way like never before ... as a Volunteer!
 Volunteers enrich the Zoo with their enthusiasm, knowledge and dedication.
 They provide visitors with meaningful and engaging information about the Zoo's living collections in a way that conveys environmental messages relevant to people's lives.

 Victoria Lambeth, Volunteer Coordinator

 NC Zoological Society

 The NC Zoological Society is a private, 501(c)3, non-profit organization that supports the conservation, education, research and recreation missions of the North Carolina Zoo.
 The NC Zoo Society funds Zoo programs that conserve wildlife, protect wild environments, conduct research and provide recreational experiences that strengthen the bonds between people and wildlife.
 The Society also funds Zoo programs that protect the well-being of animals that live in zoos or in the wild.

-Cheryl Turner, Executive Director
+Cheryl Armstrong, Executive Director

 4403 Zoo Parkway